Table of Contents

 Formaldehyde is the simplest aldehyde made of hydrogen, carbon and oxygen with the formula CH2O.

-Formaldehyde is a reactive molecule and first in the series of aliphatic aldehydes.
+Formaldehyde is a reactive molecule and the first in the series of aliphatic aldehydes.
 It is one of the most important industrial chemicals.
 Formaldehyde is usually described as a gas, but it also exists dissolved in water or other solvents.
 Formaldehyde is a naturally occurring substance used in a wide variety of applications.

 Other names – formalin, methanal, formol